What Is Caput Succedaneum?

-Most notably, babies born with caput succedaneum are at risk of newborn jaundice, or a buildup of a pigment (bilirubin) that can cause brain injuries.
+Most notably, babies born with caput succedaneum are at risk of newborn jaundice or a buildup of a pigment (bilirubin) that, in severely high levels, can cause brain injuries.

 Doctors can play a big role in preventing caput succedaneum or recommending treatments.
 However, they can also be responsible for medical malpractice that causes the condition.